Spectral Condition for $\mu$P under Width-Depth Scaling: Additional Details and Results of GPT-2 Experiments

+Unless otherwise stated, all HP-transfer experiments use GPT-2 style models trained on OpenWebText with sequence length $1024$ and the GPT-2 tokenizer, following the setup in Section~\ref{sec: experiment}.
+The base model has width $n_{\mathrm{base}}=256$ and depth $L_{\mathrm{base}}=4$.
+For width-scaling experiments, we vary $n$ while keeping $L=4$; for depth-scaling experiments, we vary $L$ while keeping $n=256$.
+The base initialization variance for matrix weights is set to $0.02^2$, and biases are initialized to zero.

-For all HP transfer results shown in Figure~\ref{figures: mup vs sp}, the base initialization variance for matrix weights and biases is set to $0.02^2$ and $0$, respectively.
-All models are trained with a batch size of $240$ for a total of $1221$ iterations (corresponding to $300$M tokens), using a warm-up of $120$ iterations followed by cosine base learning rate decay to $3\times10^{-5}$, and gradient clipping of $1$.
+All models are trained with batch size $240$ for $1221$ iterations, corresponding to about $300$M tokens, using $120$ warmup iterations followed by cosine learning-rate decay to a minimum learning rate of $3\times10^{-5}$, gradient clipping of $1.0$, and the optimizer-specific settings described below.